CPPO: Contrastive Perception Policy Optimization for VLM Agents: Experiments

 \subsection{Ablations}

-We adopt Qwen2.5-VL-3B as the baseline model and conduct all ablations on the Geometry3K dataset \cite{geometry3k}, which contains 2.1K samples.
-We select Geometry3K both to enable faster training and to demonstrate the generalizability of our approach across different training datasets.
+We adopt Qwen2.5-VL-3B as the baseline and conduct all ablations on the Geometry3K \cite{geometry3k}, which contains 2.1K samples.
+We select Geometry3K both to enable faster training and to demonstrate generalizability of CPPO.

-\paragraph{Ablation on Main Components of CPPO.} Table \ref{tab:ablation} reports the ablation study on the key components of CPPO.
-Starting from GRPO, applying CPL to all tokens raises the average accuracy from 34.7\% to 35.0\%.
-Restricting CPL to only the top 50\% of perception tokens yields a larger gain, increasing accuracy to 36.6\%.
-Finally, introducing advantage gating—where the contrastive loss is applied only to rollouts with positive advantage—further improves performance to 38.6\%.
-These results highlight that each component makes a meaningful contribution, and together they account for the overall effectiveness of CPPO.
+\textbf{Loss Weighting ($\lambda$).} We experiment with different $\lambda$ values in \cref{eq:objective_func}. $\lambda$ controls the strength of perceptual grounding.
+As given in \cref{tab:lambda_supp}, the best performance is obtained with $\lambda=0.02$, achieving 38.6\% average accuracy.
+In general, CPPO with different $\lambda$ values outperforms GRPO with an average accuracy of 34.7\%.

-\paragraph{Top$k$.} Table \ref{tab:topK} presents the analysis of different $K$ values for top$k$ perception token detection.
+\textbf{Top$k$.} \Cref{tab:topK_supp} presents the analysis of different $K$ values for top$k$ perception token detection.
 The results show that average accuracy improves as $K$ increases from 5\% to 50\%, but declines when $K$ is further expanded from 50\% to 100\%.
 We hypothesize that this trend arises because larger $K$ values include more tokens that the policy model is already confident about (i.e., tokens with lower entropy change), which are less informative perception tokens.
 Incorporating these tokens can slow down the training and ultimately lead to worse performance when models are trained for the same number of epochs.

-\paragraph{Loss Weighting ($\lambda$).} We experiment with different $\lambda$ values in Eq. \ref{eq:objective_func}. $\lambda$ controls the strength of perceptual grounding.
-As given in Table \ref{tab:lambda}, the best performance is obtained with $\lambda=0.02$.
-In general, CPPO with different $\lambda$ values outperforms GRPO with an average accuracy of 34.7\% as reported in Table \ref{tab:ablation}.

-Complexity analysis vs. GPRO and more ablations on image perturbations are given in supplementary materials.
+More ablations on different components of CPPO are given in Appendix \ref{appendix:ablation_components}.